Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 #### True Dire Troll

 When you reach 18th level, your dire troll form becomes permanent.
 In addition, your reach increases by 5 ft., and both the normal range and the long range of your thrown weapons are doubled.
+You also gain one rage point whenever you roll initiative.

 <img src='https://www.gmbinder.com/images/R4n6LPJ.png' style='position:absolute; top:300px; right:0px; width:820px' />